ak-2485/ak-2485.github.io/index.md

 My research interests are in scientific computing (in particular, computational methods for plasma physics), numerical linear algebra, and formal methods.

-I hold a B.S. with honors in astrophysics from the University of California Santa Cruz.

 ### Recently

 + Fall 2020